 We only know where two of these cities were. (it has been suggested that they were Heliopolis, Leontopolis, Migdol, Daphnae, and Memphis) It was during this time, after the Assyrian invasion, that the political instability was such that many Jews relocated into Egypt.
 Josephus tells of the building of a temple in Bubastis Egypt, that lasted for 333 years.
 Antiq.
 Book 13, chapter 3, section 2, and Jewish War Book 7, chapter 10, section 2.

 The City of the Sun was Heliopolis.
 However this is not the normal Hebrew for sun, that is shemesh, this is haras which means destruction.
 To further muddy the waters the LXX translated it as the City of Righteousness.
 It could mean that the rest of Egypt calls this city, the city of destruction.
-For pagans are always sure that those who stop worshiping their many gods will face the wrath of those gods.
+Pagans are always sure that those who stop worshiping their many gods will face the wrath of those gods.

 23 In that day there will be a highway from Egypt to Assyria, and the Assyrian will come into Egypt, and the Egyptian into Assyria, and the Egyptians will worship with the Assyrians.